GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What is something you find yourself constantly explaining about Latinx identity?**

-Are Puerto Rico’s residents included there?
+"Are Puerto Rico’s residents included there?"
 I ask this question a lot.
 Puerto Rico’s current status makes it difficult to understand if Puerto Rico’s residents should be included when designing and building digital services.
-My answer is that the default should be yes, they should be included.
+My answer is that the default should be yes; they should be included.
 Most federal programs that provide direct assistance to the public are available in the U.S. territories.

 **A picture is worth a thousand words, what photograph or image best represents your cultural connection?**

 {{< img-right src="hhm-2022-edwin" >}}

-With my family, celebrating Christmas after Hurricane Maria, wearing the iconic Puerto Rican jíbaro fashion.
+This is my family, celebrating Christmas after Hurricane Maria and wearing the iconic Puerto Rican _jíbaro_ fashion.

 **How do you show up as Latinx?
 Why is that important to you?**